 NVRC's art display program offers opportunities for local artists to showcase their work.

-NVRC's art display program is designed to encourage emerging artists, solo and groups, to exhibit their artwork within public facilities.
-Preference is given to North Shore-based artists, yet all artists are encouraged to apply.
+NVRC's art display program is designed to encourage emerging artists - both solo and groups - to exhibit their artwork within public facilities.
+While we prioritize North Shore-based artists, we welcome applications artists from other local communities.
 Program goals are to:

 - Encourage the pursuit of lifelong learning